 Features of congestive cardiac failure are frequently present.

-Appearances on CT are similar to those on CXR: the mass is located along a pleural fissure with tapering ends, and is of fluid attenuation.
+Appearances on CT are similar to those on chest radiographs.
+The mass is located along a pleural fissure with tapering ends and is of fluid attenuation.

 Care must be taken in considering the potential for accessory pleural fissures.